-This month we continue to look at the overall service and maintentance of a truck scale.
+This month we continue to look at the overall service and maintenance of a truck scale.
 Today we look at the weighbridge and the foundation.
 Even the toughest scale on earth is put at risk on a poor foundation.
 Cracked foundations can lead to movement or settling which causes chronic calibration errors.
-Letting little cracks become big cracks may require removing part or all of the foundation and pouring a new one for the scale to once again weigh accurately.
+Letting little cracks become big cracks may require removing part or all of the scale foundation and pouring a new one for the scale to once again weigh accurately.

-Some above-ground scales have end cleanout plates that can be removed, allowing access to clean out debris that builds up on the foundation’s surface closest to the scale’s end.
+Some above-ground scales have end cleanout plates that can be removed, allowing access to clean out debris that builds up on the foundation surface closest to the scale end.
 The above examples are a great reason to contact an experienced truck scale sales and service company like Central Carolina Scale for your truck scale needs.